PaulUithol/Backbone-relational/README.md

 ### How it works

-Each Backbone.RelationalModel registers itself with Backbone.Store upon creation (and removes itself from the Store when destroyed).
-When creating or updating an attribute that is a key in a relation, removed related objects are notified of their removal, and new related objects are looked up in the Store.
+Each `Backbone.RelationalModel` registers itself with `Backbone.Store` upon creation (and removes itself from the `Store` when destroyed).
+When creating or updating an attribute that is a key in a relation, removed related objects are notified of their removal, and new related objects are looked up in the `Store`.